quentinsf/IMAPdedup/README.md

 It comes with no warranties, express or implied; use at your own risk!

-Many thanks to Liyu (Luke) Liu, Adam Horner, Michael Haggerty, 'GargaBou', Stefan Agner, Vincent Bernat, Jan Engels, Fabrizio Mele, Jonathan Vanasco, Kirill A. Korinsky, Thomas Bullinger, Stephen Schwetz, Lukas Wolfsteiner and others for their contributions!
+Many thanks to Liyu (Luke) Liu, Adam Horner, Michael Haggerty, 'GargaBou', Stefan Agner, Vincent Bernat, Jan Engels, Fabrizio Mele, Jonathan Vanasco, Kirill A. Korinsky, Thomas Bullinger, Stephen Schwetz, Lukas Wolfsteiner, Günter Bailey and others for their contributions!

 [Quentin Stafford-Fraser][1]